Heritage Plan 2016 – 2020

 This document provides, a strategic framework for the integration of built, natural and cultural heritage into the future management of our waterways.
 We envisage this plan will provide a platform over the next 5 years for meaningful and honest engagement with our stakeholders, whom all have the shared goal of protecting this treasured heritage asset.
 You can view the Waterways Ireland Heritage Plan 2016 - 2020 by clicking here.

-Repair and maintenance of heritage structures on the inland waterways of Ireland
+Waterways Ireland have prepared a set of guidelines for the conservation of built heritage and repair and maintenance of heritage structures on the inland waterways of Ireland.

 here to read in full.This set of guidelines was commissioned in 2015 by Waterways Ireland as one of two documents which aim to address the issue of built heritage conservation in the structures of the navigable waterways and other properties under their remit.
 This document sets out guidelines for the conservation of the historic built fabric and features of Waterways Ireland.
 Click